Huggepugge1/test_script/documentation.md

 ```
 The command is the command to run the program you are trying to test.
 For example if I have a project called `hash` written in c with a main file called main.c that compiles to main, you would write "./main" instead of "command".
 The field can also include for example `make` or `java`.

 ## Types
 There are two types, `string` and `regex`.

+## Variables
+Variables are declared with the `let` keyword.
+They need to have a known type at compile time.
+At this time the only effect of the type is visual, as the language is not type checked yet.

+### Example
+`let a: string = "Hello, World!"`;

+## Blocks
+Blocks are defined by curly braces `{ ... }`.
+They are used to group statements together.
+The block itself is a statement that returns the value of the last statement in the block.
+A block also creates a new scope meaning that any variable declared inside the block is not accessible outside the block.

 ## Input and Output
 The language is designed to test IO.
 There is two builtins that handle IO, `input` and `output`.